Electronic monitoring: Important information for family, whānau and occupants

 Relevant occupants

-- The relevant occupant includes anyone who is thinking about moving in or who moves into the address after the defendant has been granted electronically monitored bail.
+The relevant occupant includes anyone who is thinking about moving in or who moves into the address after the defendant has been granted electronically monitored bail.

 People you will see often

-Field officer:
+Field Officer:

 Information sought from relevant occupants

-A probation officer or bail support officer will contact the occupants at the proposed address.
+A Probation Officer or Bail Support Officer will contact the occupants at the proposed address.

-If they agree in principle to the defendant living with them, the officer will discuss what is needed for electronic monitoring and go through a safety checklist.
+If they agree in principle to the defendant living with them, the Officer will discuss what is needed for electronic monitoring and go through a safety checklist.
 This will take about one hour.
-Occupants will also need to consent to a criminal and traffic history check and other checks that may need to be completed to assist the officer with their assessment.
-The officer will visit the address or complete the discussion in a phone call.
+Occupants will also need to consent to a criminal and traffic history check and other checks that may need to be completed to assist the Officer with their suitability check.
+The Officer will visit the proposed address or complete the discussion in a phone call.
+A Field Officer will also check that the electronic monitoring equipment will work at the address.

 Obligations of relevant occupants

-- To have monitoring equipment in their house
+- to have monitoring equipment in their house

-- Not to move or damage the monitoring equipment
+- not to move or damage the monitoring equipment

-- To give a field officer (on showing proper identification) access to the house to maintain the equipment, response to alerts, or remove the equipment
+- to give a field officer (on showing proper identification) access to the house to maintain the equipment, response to alerts, or remove the equipment

-- To give Police and Corrections staff access to the address for Electronic Monitoring purposes
+- to give Police and Corrections staff access to the address for electronic monitoring purposes

-- Each relevant occupant will sign the occupants consent form to show that they:
+Each relevant occupant will sign the occupants consent form to show that they:

 - consent to the defendant living at the address on electronic monitoring